MartinThoma/LaTeX-examples/presentations/Bachelor-Final-Presentation/README.md

 About
 -----
 This is a 20 minutes presentation for my bachelors thesis.
-At this point, I still have one (of four) months left.
-So work is still in progress.
+It is the final presentation.

+It will be at Thursday, the 6.
+November 2014 at 11:45 in [building 50.20](http://www.kithub.de/map/2210) (ehemalige Kinderklinik) in the conference room (institue of Prof. Waibel; I think it's the 3rd floor).

 KIT-Style
 ---------